Bengeworth railway station

 Bengeworth railway station was a station on the Midland Railway between Ashchurch and Evesham.
-The precise location of the station was not in the Evesham suburb of Bengeworth itself, but 2 mi away in Hampton.
+The precise location of the station was not in the Evesham suburb of Bengeworth itself, but one mile (2 km) away in Great Hampton.
 The station was named Bengeworth in order to avoid confusion over other stations in the area which also included Hampton in their names.

-The station opened 1 October 1864.
-It closed in 1953, but trains continued to use the line until closure in 1963.
+The station opened in 1864 and closed in 1953, but trains continued to use the line until closure in 1964.
 Some of the land between Hinton on the Green and south of Bengeworth station was given over to housing.
-The bridge that crossed the main A44 Pershore Road north of the station was removed, and the track bed beyond the road was used as an access road to the nearby water treatment works on Clarks Hill.
+The bridge that crossed the main A44 Pershore Road north of the station was removed, and the track bed beyond the road is now used as an access road to the nearby water treatment works.

+Location

+Bengeworth station was located on the Midland Railway's line from Ashchurch to Barnt Green via Evesham and Redditch, between the stations of Evesham and Hinton.
+It was located in the village of Great Hampton, to the south of the Evesham–Pershore road which was previously part of the A44 and is now part of the B4084.
+The station was around one mile (2 km) to the west of the village Bengeworth, and its eponymous bridge across the River Avon into Evesham.